-We know the vast majority of buyers (92 percent) use online search at some point in their home buying process.
-Maybe that’s how you found us at Down Payment Resource!
+We know the vast majority of buyers search online at some point in their home buying process.
+Before you start searching for your dream home, here are 7 key facts about home buying you should know.

-1. Go back to school (for a day).
-We know you probably just Googled “how to buy a home,” but did you know there are homeownership education courses that can really help you prepare?
-Homebuyer counseling is typically required when using a down payment assistance program, but any buyer can benefit.
-You’ll learn about the home buying process, improving your credit, mortgage terms, planning a budget and more.
-Plus, a new study finds that by simply participating in these in person or online courses, you’ll reduce your risk of foreclosure by 42 percent.
+Did you know there are education courses that can help you prepare for homeownership?
+Homebuyer education is typically required when using a homebuyer assistance program, but any buyer can benefit.
+In these courses, you’ll learn about the home buying process, common mortgage terms, budget planning, ways to improve your credit and more.
+Plus, studies have found that simply participating in these courses helps buyers avoid delinquencies and significantly reduces the risk of foreclosure.

-3. Find the right lender.
-Your mortgage lender will help you secure your home financing—and, there are many types of banks and lenders who can help.
-Unfortunately, according to the Consumer Financial Protection Bureau (CFPB), nearly half of homebuyers don’t shop around for a mortgage lender.
+Your mortgage lender will help secure your home financing, and there are many types of banks and lenders who can help.
+Unfortunately, according to the Consumer Financial Protection Bureau, nearly half of homebuyers don’t shop around for a mortgage lender.
 Like you, your finances and home buying goals are unique.
-So, it makes sense to shop around and interview your lender for the job.
-Read our 5 essential questions to ask your mortgage lender to get started.
+It makes sense to shop around and interview your lender for the job.
+We’ve outlined a few important questions to ask your mortgage lender that will help you get started.

-4. Your credit score matters.
-The type of loan you get, including interest rates and points paid, is primarily determined by your credit score.
-The better your credit score, the more affordable loan you can get, often with more options for a low down payment.
-For low down payment loans, your credit score needs to be a minimum of 640.
+Your credit score will help determine the type of loan you get, as well as the interest rate and points paid.
+The better your score, the more affordable loan you can get, often with more options for a low down payment.
 Review your credit report, make adjustments and get prepared so you can enjoy the lowest interest rate possible and save cash over the life of your loan.

-6. Down payment programs offer savings.
-Did you know the average down payment assistance benefit is more than $8,000?
-Many homebuyers don’t know about homeownership programs that can help them get in a home much more quickly and provide a valuable cash cushion for other home buying expenses.
-You could save on save on your down payment and closing costs, or even get ongoing tax credits.
-Ask your lender and real estate agent about down payment programs and do some research to find out what might be available where you want to buy.
+Many homebuyers don’t know there are homebuyer assistance programs that can help get them into a home sooner than planned and provide a valuable cash cushion for other expenses.
+You could save on your down payment and closing costs, or even get ongoing tax credits.
+Ask your lender and real estate agent about these programs and do some research to find out what might be available where you want to buy.

-7. Don’t forget to budget closing costs.
 Most buyers focus on saving for a down payment, but your closing costs can run you another 2 to 5 percent.
-It’s important to factor in those costs so you are prepared for the closing table.
-Ask your agent about negotiating those costs with the seller.
-In addition, some homeownership programs can help you cover your closing costs.
+It’s important to factor in these costs so you are prepared for the closing table.
+Ask your agent about negotiating these costs with the seller.
+In addition, some homebuyer assistance programs can help you cover your closing costs.